• Skip to main content

 No one wants to be cooped up in a car for hours on end, your pets included.
 Sure, the frequent bathroom break stops are nice, but unless you plan to stay at a rest area for an hour or two to play with your dog (or allow your cat to wander the RV), they’ll wind up being bored out of their minds, too.

 Being stagnant at a campground is no different.
-While you’re out exploring new areas, your pets are locked inside of your RV patiently waiting for you to come home to play with them.
+While you’re out exploring new areas, your pets are locked inside your RV patiently waiting for you to come home to play with them.

 If you’re traveling with a dog, make it a point to take daily morning and evening (and maybe afternoon) walks.
 Allow them to explore the area!
 If they want to sniff that bush ten times, by all means, let them!